Uberspace/lab/source/guide_mailman-3.rst

  isabell.uber.space
  [isabell@stardust ~]$

-Additionally, create a mailbox_ for Mailman to use to send e-mails.
+Additionally, create a :manual_anchor:`mailbox <mail-mailboxes.html#setup-a-new-mailbox>` for Mailman to use to send e-mails.
 In this example, we are going to use ``forwarder@isabell.uber.space``.

 Installation
 ============